 For instance, the user may influence the process of merging by proposing preferred merging operations/target constructs, clustering similar elements etc. Such approach will not only enable to find more concise result, but to find it more efficiently as well.
 Some of the existing papers (e.g. [2]) mention the aspect of user interaction, typically in the final step of refinement of the result, but there seems to be no detailed study and, in particular, respective implementation.
+And, naturally, this problem is closely related to a suitable user interface which does not require complex operations and decisions.

 Other Input Information In all the existing works the XML schema is inferred on the basis of a set of positive examples, i.e. XML documents that should conform to the inferred schema.
-The Gold's theorem highly restricts the existing solutions and, hence, the authors focus on heuristics or limit the methods to identifiable classes of languages.
+As we have mentioned, the Gold's theorem highly restricts the existing solutions and, hence, the authors focus on heuristic approaches or limit the methods to particular identifiable classes of languages.
 But another natural solution to the problem is to exploit additional information, such as XML schema or XML queries.

-In the former case we can find the motivation in typical situation [24] when a user creates an XML schema of XML documents but then updates only the data, whereas the schema is considered as a kind of documentation.
+In the former case we can find the motivation in typical situation [24] when a user creates an XML schema of XML documents but then modifies and updates only the data, whereas the schema is considered as a kind of documentation.
 Consequently, the schema does not describe the current structure of the data anymore, however it can be used as a source of information because certain matching can be still found.
-Note that an opposite problem is being currently solved in the area of schema evolution (e.g. [20]).
+Note that a similar problem is being currently solved in the area of schema evolution (e.g. [19]).

-In case of exploitation of XML queries the motivation is similar.
-In general, the queries restrict only parts of the data structure (those that should appear at output), however even this partial information can be exploited for schema inference.
+In case of exploitation of XML queries the motivation is similar though more obvious.
+In general, the queries restrict only parts of the data structure (those that should appear on output), however even this partial information can be exploited for schema inference.
 Similarly to the previous case, a related problem is being solved in the area of XML views (e.g. [29]).

 In addition, there seems to be no approach that would exploit negative examples (i.e. XML documents that should not conform to the schema).
+In this case we can find a real-world motivation again in the area of data evolution and versioning.
 XML Schema Simple Data Types One of the biggest advantages of the XML Schema language in comparison to DTD is its wide support of simple data types [7].
-It involves 44 built-in data types, as well as user-defined data types derived from existing simple types using simpleType construct.
+It involves 44 built-in data types such as, e.g., string, integer, date etc., as well as user-defined data types derived from existing simple types using simpleType construct.
+In enables one to derive new data types using restriction of values of an existing type (e.g. a string value having length greater than two), list of values of an existing type (e.g. list of integer values) or union of values of existing data types (e.g. union of positive and negative integers).

 Hence, a natural improvement of the existing approaches is a precise inference of simple data types.
-Most of the existing approaches omit the simple data types and consider all the values as strings; the only two exceptions [9, 17] focus only on selected built-in data types.
+Most of the existing approaches omit the simple data types and consider all the values as strings.
+Two exceptions are proposed in [9,16], but both the algorithms focus only on selected built-in data types.